 Where can I find insights and commentaries on the performance and outlook for the Funds?▼

 Each quarter, the Fund managers and research analysts publish a report for each Fund describing the Capital Market Overview, Performance Overview, and Outlook.
 Click here to find the most recent commentaries.

 How do I sign up for e-notifications?▼

 To stay up-to-date with the most recent media coverage and press releases about the Buffalo Funds, including updated Fund performance information, complete the form below.
-To sign up for email delivery of account statements and notifications, contact us at (800) 492-8332.
+Email delivery of account statements and notifications is not offered at this time.

 We get to know the companies we invest in and learn how they run their business.

 We identify Top-Down broad, secular growth trends and search for companies from the Bottom-Up.

 We construct our portfolios based on our own proprietary investment strategy.

 Sticking to our disciplined investment strategy ensures we maintain a consistent, balanced approach.